Far Cry (Rush song)

 "Far Cry" is a song by the Canadian progressive rock band Rush.
 It was released as the first single from their 2007 album Snakes & Arrows.
 It was released to radio on March 12, 2007, then saw a digital release four days later.
 The song peaked at number 22 on the Billboard Mainstream Rock Tracks chart.
 It was the ninth-most played song on rock radio stations in Canada in 2007.

 Guitarist Alex Lifeson said about the song: "It was almost like we already knew the song when we wrote it.
 We just played it.
 And that was realy [sic] cool.
-That doesn’t happen very often.
-We were high-fiving and the whole thing, because it’s a relief when something like that happens, for sure."
+That doesn't happen very often.
+We were high-fiving and the whole thing, because it's a relief when something like that happens, for sure."

+"Far Cry" would later be included on Rush's compilation Retrospective 3 (2009).

 Background

 The song evolved from a studio jam session between Alex Lifeson and Geddy Lee.
 Neil Peart unexpectedly left lyrics he had just finished on the table with the chorus highlighted.
 Lee began singing the chorus along with a section of the jam and, according to him, it seemed to fit.

-"Far Cry" was played on every tour following its release in 2007 (Snakes & Arrows Tour, Time Machine Tour, Clockwork Angels Tour, R40 Tour).
+"Far Cry" was played on every tour following its release in 2007 (Snakes & Arrows Tour, Time Machine Tour, Clockwork Angels Tour, R40 Tour, and the Fifty Something Tour).